 The Central Anti-Corruption Bureau (CBA) is a special service established to fight corruption in public and economic area, in particular in the State and local government institutions, as well as to combat activities that undermine the economic interests of the State.
 It operates on the basis of the Act of June 9, 2006 on the Central Anticorruption Bureau (consolidated text: Journal of Laws of 2017, item 1993).

 The Head of the CBA is the central government administration body supervised by the Prime Minister.
-His activity is subject to the control of the Parliament (Sejm)
+His activity is subject to the control of the Parliament (Sejm), in accordance with article 6 of the CBA Act, In addition, in accordance with article 2 of the CBA Act:

+2. In order to accomplish the tasks of the CBA, the Head of the Central Anti-Corruption Bureau may undertake cooperation with competent authorities and services of other States as well as with international organisations.

+2a.
+The undertaking of the cooperation, referred to in section 2, may take place after the receipt of the consent of the Prime Minister.

 According to art.
 12 para.
 3 of the CBA Act, Head of the Central Anticorruption Bureau presents, annually until March 31 to the Prime Minister and Parliament’s Special Services Committee the CBA's activities report.
 Article 12 para.
 4 says that the Head of the CBA announces to the Sejm and the Senate annually, by March 31, information on the results of the CBA, with the exception of classified information.
 Report on the results of the CBA's activity in a given year is published on the CBA's website.
 (Information on the results of operations of the Central Anticorruption Bureau in 2017- see attachment)